enumatech/blog/_drafts/2019-06-14-merkle-trees-not-that-simple.md

 So how can we avoid this kind of problem?
 The fix is indeed straightforward.
 It consists of computing the root of the tree in a slightly different way.
-Instead of returning the root `$r$` computed recursively by hashing the children we return `$H(r||W||H)$` where `$W$` is the width of the tree (number of leaves from left to right) and `$H$` is the height.
+Instead of returning the root `$r$` computed recursively by hashing the children, we return `$H(r||W||H)$` where `$W$` is the width of the tree (number of leaves from left to right) and `$H$` is the height.
 With this simple fix, the attacker cannot use the trick above anymore as the shape/structure of the tree is now *locked* by the last hash applied to obtain the root `$r'=H(r||W||H)$`.